anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align="center"><b>Table 3-24:</b> Mapping of Internal resource management metrics to NFVI instance types.</p>

 #### 3.4.2.2	Internal performance Metrics
-**Table 3-26** shows performance metrics of NFVI.
-Some of these metrics are related to what VNFs sees from the infrastructure and some of them are internal to NFVI.
+**Table 3-25** shows performance metrics of NFVI.
+Some of these metrics are exposed by the infrastructure to the workloads, and some are internal to the NFVI.
 These metrics are aligned with ETSI GS NFV TST-009 [2].

 | Ref | NFVI metrics | Unit | Definition/Notes |
 |--------------------|------------------------------------------------------|----------------|----------------------------------------------------------------------|